DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/90 Charts - End-User Interaction/6 Zooming and Scrolling/01 Using dxRangeSelector.md

 - **Configure RangeSelector**

-    Create and configure the **RangeSelector** widget in a similar manner. **Chart** and **RangeSelector** must have completely identical argument axes.
-Hence, you need to assign the same data source to both widgets.
+    Create and configure the **RangeSelector** UI component in a similar manner. **Chart** and **RangeSelector** must have completely identical argument axes.
+Hence, you need to assign the same data source to both UI components.

         <!--JavaScript-->var dataSource = [...];
         var chartOptions = {